N4SJAMK/teamboard/README.md

 ## About Guide

 This is a guide how to setup Contriboard development environment by using Vagrant-tool.
-[Vagrant](https://www.vagrantup.com/) provides fast and convinient way to deploy a development enviroment without extra work
+[Vagrant](https://www.vagrantup.com/) provides fast and convenient way to deploy a development environment without the extra work

 ## 1. Set up git, vagrant and download files

-As you see this is fast guide!
+As you can see this is a fast guide!
 We assume you can do some steps without extra guidance..

-  * Install Git client, vagrant, virtualbox and other needed librarys for you host machine.
+  * Install Git client, vagrant, virtualbox and other needed libraries for your host machine.
   * You should install and use latest version of Vagrant from https://www.vagrantup.com/
   * In Linux or Mac environment you can open shell/console and try to execute "vagrant" command!
   * In Windows system you should use gitbash as console [Google](https://www.google.fi/search?q=gitbash&oq=gitbash&aqs=chrome..69i57.1352j0j4&sourceid=chrome&es_sm=93&ie=UTF-8)
   * Create a new folder in your host machines local folders.
-Make sure there is enough room for virtual machine.
+Make sure there is enough room for a virtual machine.
-  * Change you current folder in the new one (cd new_folder)
+  * Change your current folder to the new one (cd new_folder)
   * Your main task is to clone installation scripts in this folder.
-  * You can clone a teamboard-repository which contains all what you need.
+  * You can clone a teamboard-repository which contains all that you need.
   * Make sure your git client is installed....

 ```
 git clone https://github.com/N4SJAMK/teamboard
 ```

-  * After clone you should see all files in you local folder
+  * After clone you should see all files in your local folder

 ## 2. Initialize the workspace

-Initialize the workspace by running a initialization commands according you environment:
+Initialize the workspace by running initialization commands according to your environment:

 Files which you just cloned from teamboard repository will be your tools